rain-1/rain-1.github.io/tarot-denest.md

 		   (app (var glo +) (var loc 1) (var tmp tmp2c02fe8c))))
 ```

-You can see that the `(+ 1 ..)` part is at the very end because it's the last thing that happens.
+You can see that the `(+ tot ..)` part is at the very end because it's the last thing that happens.
 You can also note that some calculations are done before the `IF` condition, in order to make the `IF` condition a simple application.
 Finally the two branches of a conditional will contain their own `LET` expressions.

 ## Summary